genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

 To import and link attached file to a study we will use `POST /api/v1/jobs/import/file` endpoint.

-The example call contain link to a file, accession of a study that the file will be linked to and a file type for the imported file.
+The example call contains a link to a file, the accession of the study the file will be linked to, and a Data Class for the imported file.
+You can use any available Data Class for the Attached file.

+!!! note "Mandatory fields"
+    Please note that `dataLink`, `studyAccession` and `dataClass` are mandatory fields and cannot be skipped.

 ```default
 curl -X 'POST' \